 - Welcome Dinner

-Meeting Point: The tour commences at 6.00pm in the foyer of the Mabre Residence Hotel located in the historic centre of Vilnius.
+Meeting Point: The tour commences at 6.00pm in the foyer of the Artagonist Art Hotel located in the historic centre of Vilnius.
 Please contact ASA if you require assistance with an airport transfer.

 Following a short welcome meeting there will be a short orientation walk around the hotel precinct.
-This evening we dine together at a local restaurant, where a light three-course meal will be served.
+This evening we dine together at the hotel’s restaurant where a light three-course meal will be served.
 (Overnight Vilnius) D

 - Gediminas Castle Tower